dineshjagai/CIS-520-Final-Project/README.md

           - Work on mimimizing the loss on the training set using different regression methods <br>

    - **Week 3 11/18** <br>
-           - Work on minimizing the loss on the test set using differnt regression methods <br>
+           - Work on minimizing the loss on the test set using different regression methods <br>
    - **Week 4 11/25** <br>
            - Use a Neural Network (deep learning) <br>
    - **Week 5 12/2** <br>